Hazim6163/React-101/readme.md

 # Me 4 Life &nbsp;&nbsp;&nbsp;  |&nbsp;&nbsp;&nbsp; My Code &nbsp;&nbsp;&nbsp;  |&nbsp;&nbsp;&nbsp; React
 <br>

+### My Notes after 2 Projects .
+react is very easy to create front end web pages you need just to remember some Strategies Like :
+- user snnipt in the vs code is very important
+- create global vars to pass the data each componenets
+- use funcitons file in the Utils folder and stay updating the methods
+- use get class function and random id to create sections and so on
+- every small part can be component and it easy to controll
+- you need just to some practice and thats it

 [Branches Explain](#complete-react-tutorial)

 ## What need to know before React: